 - Areas that stay between 68°F and 85°F

 How to Care for a Pineapple Plant

-Light preference: Pineapple plants are tropical, so they love to soak up the bright light in a southern exposure window for at least eight hours a day to produce fruit.
-If left outside on a sunny porch during the spring and summer and brown tips occur, trim back to the green, healthy areas with sterile pruning clippers.
+Light preference: Tropical Pineapple plant care means soaking up the bright light in a southern exposure window for at least eight hours a day to produce fruit.
+If left outside on a sunny porch during the spring and summer and brown tips occur due to dehydration or harsh sun, trim back to the green, healthy areas with sterile pruning clippers.